Skip to main content

 Payload templates

 Webhook payloads are JSON.
 You can customize the payload structure using a template with merge fields in double curly braces: {{ variable_name }}.
-Lead-based events (Lead Assigned, Leads Assigned, Lead Not Assigned, Lead Duplicated, and Lead Posted) all share the same payload structure.
+Lead-based events (Lead Assigned, Lead Created, Lead Not Assigned, Leads Assigned, Lead Duplicated, and Lead Posted) all share the same payload structure.
 This includes a {{ deliverable_fields }} variable that dynamically expands to all deliverable fields for the lead category as raw JSON key-value pairs.
 The payload automatically adapts when fields are added or removed from a lead category—no template changes needed.
-For more details on customer-facing webhook configuration, see Customer Portal > Notifications.

 How it works